lakshibro/whatsapp-bot/README.md

 # WhatsApp AI Bot

-Simple WhatsApp bot powered by Google Gemini AI.
+Simple WhatsApp bot powered by Google Gemini AI, part of the larger **Asuna Ecosystem**.
+It acts as the conversational interface for the ecosystem and can be monitored via the Asuna Mobile App.
 Easy to deploy on Digital Ocean.

 ## Features